Skip to Content

 London markets always have at least a few food stalls.
 In the food hall at Old Spitalfields Market, we each took £10 and went off to find something to share.

-you'll find snog's pink double decker fro-yo bus on london's south bank in summer.
+You'll find snog's pink double decker fro-yo bus on london's south bank in summer.

 Teen Traveler found a British-style bagel piled high with barbecued pork.
 Rich chose Chinese hand-pulled noodles with beef.
 I bought what was essentially a Turkish quesadilla with mozzarella cheese, spinach and lamb inside.
 For dessert we had freshly made Taiwanese cakes filled with vanilla custard.